StakeNBake/Term_Structure/README.md

 # Term_Structure
-A representation of how to calculate the payout at maturity zero-coupon bond represented through a yeild curve graph.
+Term_Structure - A representation of how to calculate the payout at maturity zero-coupon bond represented through a yeild curve graph.